 Our booking pages are consumable by users regardless of any limitation of their visual abilities.
 They also accommodate users with full or partial vision loss by providing text-based alternative content for all non-text content on the page.
 This alternate text content is readable by text-to-speech software so that the page may be fully understood by a user who is not able to see the images.

 Our booking pages use easily understood methods of navigation, as well as multiple options for navigating around and between pages.
 All navigation is possible using only a keyboard, and none of the navigation requires that a link or button be clicked within a limited period of time.

 Our booking pages render in a predictable manner regardless of the technology used to process and display them.
 In terms of web design, this means our pages are designed so that they display and operate in a way that conforms to expected standards and produces predictable results.
 In terms of development, it means that we use technology compatible across all standard hardware and software platforms likely to be used to display the pages.

 Plans to meet Level AA for our booking pages

-As we work towards improving the accessibility and usability of our booking grids, it is our aim to meet Level AA compliance by the end of 2019.
+As we work towards improving the accessibility and usability of our booking grids, it is our aim to meet Level AA compliance.

 We are happy to consider any specific upgrades or improvements in the meantime if a user has a particular difficulty accessing their YouCanBook.me account, please let us know by emailing the team.